The 11 Kitchen Essentials We Actually Use Daily

 3. Thermapen MK4: I’ve been calling this gadget my kitchen BFF for years — and for good reason!
 It’s one of my most-used tools, since I pull it out any time I need to test the temperature of meat, chicken, fish, baked goods, and more.
 We use this year-round for cooking inside or on the grill, and I’ve also had great experience with their customer service team.

-4. Safer Nonstick Skillets (We love Green Pan): Sometimes, you’ve just gotta get yourself a good nonstick pan.
+4. Safer Nonstick Skillets: Sometimes, you’ve just gotta get yourself a good nonstick pan.
 It might not sound especially glamorous, but trust me — it’s essential, especially for eggs.
 When a skillet like this is well taken care of, you can get a lot of mileage out of it, so be sure to follow all of the care instructions consistently.
 Here’s an inexpensive two-pack to grab!
+See our full safer cookware guide.

 5. High-Quality Blender: You might get a little sticker shock when you start looking at really good blenders like this one, but we believe it’s worth every penny to make the investment.
 A high-quality blender has some real staying power and is highly versatile, coming in handy for everything from sauces and condiments to soups and smoothies — and more.
 I often use mine instead of my food processor (though I love that, too!).